John 7:1

 He was a carpenter for most of His life.
 But we know the source of the

-knowledge and message of Jesus: it was due to His unique relationship with the
+knowledge and the message of Jesus: it was due to His unique relationship with

-meaning and spirituality to them that will forever be unsurpassed.
+of meaning and spirituality to them that will forever be unsurpassed.
 But

 evidently at this Feast of the Tabernacles, Jesus taught at the level of the